 5) It gives you a leg up on production testing.

-Testing firmware during the manufacturing is an engineering best practice.
+Testing firmware during the manufacturing process is an engineering best practice.
 I’ve witnessed portions of firmware test suites being reused for end-of-production-line hardware device testing.
 Having the firmware test suite in place before you begin the manufacturing process gives you a head start on that effort.

 6) It helps with field testing.